Ingrid Hornef: Sculptures in Stone

 Until about 2006 the artist concentrated on the production of large and small stone sculptures.
 Hornef mostly used sandstone for the large works, smaller sculptures were created from tuff.

 Her first major project was the Schauaufsland-sculpture (1999) for the so-called Panoramaweg of the Rhine-Main Regional Park.
 This section of the regional park is actually entitled Landwehrweg, but is also called Panoramaweg because of its beautiful panoramic view.
 It lies between the neighborhoods/towndistricts of Flörsheim named Wicker and Bad Weilbach.

 Taking up the concept of the Regional park, according to which works of art were supported and intended to make the Rhein-Main area more attractive for the residents, five stone sculptures were created by artists as part of an international sculpture symposium.
 The resulting artworks remained in the landscape.
 The works were created on site in public, so that interested visitors could view the works and speak with the artists.
 Ingrid Hornef worked with a sandstone that weighed 12 tons and was 2.85 meters (roughly 9.35 feet) high.

-In 2000, as part of the the archeological Spessart-project in Aschaffenburg, she created the sandstone sculpture Siblings for the Jagdschloss Luitpoldhöhe in Rohrbrunn, in which she referred to a local legend: Two siblings found a cauldron of gold while playing, and when they tried to rescue it, it had disappeared again.
+In 2000, as part of the archeological Spessart-project in Aschaffenburg, she created the sandstone sculpture Siblings for the Jagdschloss Luitpoldhöhe in Rohrbrunn, in which she referred to a local legend: Two siblings found a cauldron of gold while playing, and when they tried to rescue it, it had disappeared again.
 The massive stone is split in two at the top, thus suggesting the two siblings.
 The bowl (the pot) rests on the two indicated heads of the siblings.

 Common to all of the artist's large sculptures is the abstracted, block-like design: "Obvious is the artist's interest in a solid, block-like simplified body form - here, too, a kinship to archaic cultures - and the feeling for large surfaces as the boundary of a compact volume.
 Monumental, formally rigorous, concessionlessly abstract, the works make great demands on the viewer."
 (In German: "Offensichtlich ist das Interesse der Künstlerin an einer soliden, blockhaft vereinfachten Körperform – auch hier eine Verwandtschaft zu archaischen Kulturen – und das Gefühl für große Flächen als Begrenzung eines kompakten Volumens.
 Monumental, formal streng, konzessionslos abstrakt, stellen die Arbeiten hohe Anforderungen an den Betrachter.")